rizalpurnawan23/rizalpurnawan23/README.md

 ## I am an Independent Researcher, A Data Science Enthusiast, A Civil Engineer and a A Self-Taught Mathematician

+- I am currenty working as a civil engineer in PT.
+PP (Persero) Tbk., a state-owned company of Indonesa
-- I am currently working on a self-conducted research in the field of mathematics and engineering
+- I am still working on self-conducted researches in the field of mathematics and engineering
 - I am currently-and-keep learning mathematics subjects by myself, which are mostly pure mathematics (measure theory, topology, functional analysis, algebra, etc)
 - Occasionally, I love creating graphic designs
 - My short term goal: publishing papers containing my current researches